 Finally, know you’re not alone if you think this is hard.
 Writing content can be hard, but it can also be fun with the right mindset.

 And, the great thing about website copy is that it can always be changed, tweaked and improved.
-So there’s no need to wait until your copy is absolutely perfect.
+It’s like a living story.
+It can be changed and altered as you wish.
+So, there’s no need to wait until your copy is absolutely perfect.